 The third of these conditions represents a treaty obligation of the United States.
 Under the Second Protocol of the Universal Copyright Convention, protection under U.S. Copyright law is expressly required for works published by the United Nations, by U.N. specialized agencies and by the Organization of American serted concluding provisions.
+Subsec. (b)(1).
+Pub.
+L. 105-304, §102(b)(1)(A), substituted "treaty party" for "foreign nation that is a party to a copyright treaty to which the United States is also a party".

 1998-Subsec. (b).
 Pub.
-L. 105-304, §102(b)(1)(G), in-
+L. 105-304, §102(b)(1)(G), inserted concluding provisions